nicklafferty/craftycody/content/life/how-to-actually-clean-a-ceramic-pan.md

 Lies.

 A lot of these techniques never work for me.
 I follow instructions to the letter- boiling water, putting the vinegar and baking soda in, letting it go for 15 minutes to overnight.
 But it _never_ wipes clean.
 Maybe it works on easier messes, but as I said, this crap was so burnt into this pan that when you ran a finger over it, it was smooth.
+It was really frustrating.

+So I had to experiment.

+As I was cleaning it in the sink, I had the thought to try one of those Magic Erasers (we have a pack of name-brand ones from Costco, but I'm sure the generics from Amazon work).

+Lo and behold.

+There was a lot of elbow grease involved, but oh my God the difference!
+All those stains were actually coming off!

+I smooshed the sponge every which way to get in crevices and along the rim.
+Really experiment here.
+My arms were tired when I finished, but it looked almost new again.